esl/MongooseIM/doc/operation-and-maintenance/Logging-&-monitoring.md

 You can see an additional option not listed in the Exometer docs - `mongooseim_report_interval`.
-That option sets metrics resolution - in other words: how often Exometer gathers and sends metrics throught reporters.
+That option sets metrics resolution - in other words: how often Exometer gathers and sends metrics through reporters.
 By default that is 60 seconds.

 ```erl
 ...